emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

   - Reviews and inspections
   - Testing

+ ## Finite State Machines
+ - **FSMs** - graphs in which nodes represent state and edges represent transition among states
+    - It consists of an initial state, current state, and final state
+ - Can keep track of states and inputs with a state transition table, which shows the current state, inputs, and outputs
+ - FSM advantages: simple, predictable, and quick to design, implement, and execute
+ - FSM disadvantages: edge cases can be difficult to test, doesn't give good coverage in general because you have to know the states beforehand, predictable nature may not be preferred
+ - Game example:
+    Monsters in a game have certain states (spawn, idle, die, and attack).

 @copyright.
 Notes are from UCI lectures and slides from courses taught by Professor Ziv, Professor Navarro, and Professor Ahmed.